MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/New-MgPolicyRoleManagementPolicy.md

       - `[Operations <String[]>]`: The operations for policy rule target.
 Allowed values are: All, Activate, Deactivate, Assign, Update, Remove, Extend, Renew.
       - `[TargetObjects <IMicrosoftGraphDirectoryObject[]>]`:
         - `[Id <String>]`: Read-only.
-        - `[DeletedDateTime <DateTime?>]`:
+        - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
+Always null when the object hasn't been deleted.
   - `[IsOrganizationDefault <Boolean?>]`: This can only be set to true for a single tenant wide policy which will apply to all scopes and roles.
 Set the scopeId to '/' and scopeType to Directory.
   - `[LastModifiedBy <IMicrosoftGraphIdentity>]`: identity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DisplayName <String>]`: The identity's display name.
 Note that this may not always be available or up to date.
 For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
     - `[Id <String>]`: Unique identifier for the identity.
   - `[LastModifiedDateTime <DateTime?>]`: The time when the role setting was last modified.
-  - `[Rules <IMicrosoftGraphUnifiedRoleManagementPolicyRule[]>]`: The collection of rules like approval rule, expiration rule, etc.
+  - `[Rules <IMicrosoftGraphUnifiedRoleManagementPolicyRule[]>]`: The collection of rules like approval rules and expiration rules.
   - `[ScopeId <String>]`: The id of the scope where the policy is created.
-E.g. '/', groupId, etc.
+Can be / for the tenant or a group ID.
+Required.
   - `[ScopeType <String>]`: The type of the scope where the policy is created.
-One of Directory, DirectoryRole, Group.
+One of Directory, DirectoryRole.
+Required.

-EFFECTIVERULES <IMicrosoftGraphUnifiedRoleManagementPolicyRule[]>: The list of effective rules like approval rule, expiration rule, etc. evaluated based on inherited referenced rules.
-E.g. If there is a tenant wide policy to enforce enabling approval rule, the effective rule will be to enable approval even if the polcy has a rule to disable approval.
+EFFECTIVERULES <IMicrosoftGraphUnifiedRoleManagementPolicyRule[]>: Not implemented.
+The list of effective rules like approval rules and expiration rules evaluated based on inherited referenced rules.
+For example, if there is a tenant-wide policy to enforce enabling an approval rule, the effective rule will be to enable approval even if the policy has a rule to disable approval.
   - `[Id <String>]`: Read-only.
   - `[Target <IMicrosoftGraphUnifiedRoleManagementPolicyRuleTarget>]`: unifiedRoleManagementPolicyRuleTarget
     - `[(Any) <Object>]`: This indicates any property can be added to this object.